mgmediaweb/final-capstone-frontend/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # FINAL CAPSTONE (FRONT END)
+In this project, we created a website for renting exotic cars (exo-cars).
+It fetches data from an API we also created and deployed on Heroku.
+It allows users to register with token validation, see the available cars and make reservations.
+Admins are allowed to add and remove cars from the database.

 ## Built With

 - REACT JS.
 - REACT ROUTER.
 - REDUX TOOLKIT.
+- REACT SLICK.

 ### Setup